Return to Learn: What to Expect

 There are a lot of uncertainties associated with the upcoming school year for special education students.
 What is certain, is that we have the tools needed to make this a successful year.

 What can parents do to prepare?

 - Get organized: Try to keep a family calendar with special education meetings and important dates to ensure that you do not miss deadlines.

 - Start a communication log: Keep track of phone calls, emails, meetings to help keep all information in line and all your ducks in a row.

-- Review your child’s current Individualized Education Program (IEP): Ensure that you have a clear understanding of the details, know the expiration date and when the IEP is up for re-evaluation.
+- Review your child’s current A legally-binding document that sets out the rationale for providing special education supports and services to your child, specific objectives that your child is to achieve during the year, and enumerates which related services, modifications, and accommodations, if any, he or she will receive.
+More: Ensure that you have a clear understanding of the details, know the expiration date and when the IEP is up for re-evaluation.
 Lastly, make sure the IEP still meets your child’s needs.
 For more information, please join us for our next facebook live regarding all things IEP.

 - Relieve the jitters: Discuss that the school year will look differently this year and outline what changes will occur.
 If necessary, walk thru the virtual learning “campus” or go to the brick and mortar school if they will be returning to the campus.
 Consider waking up one morning and go thru what the child’s morning routine will be once school starts.

 - Keep informed: Stay up-to-date on your child’s specific IEP, state legislation, news and events in regards to special education